bwsnetwork/bwscoin/CONTRIBUTING.md

 "Decision Making" Process
 -------------------------

-The following applies to code changes to the PAI Coin Core project (and related projects such as libsecp256k1), and is not to be confused with overall PAI Coin Network Protocol consensus changes.
+The following applies to code changes to the BWS Coin Core project (and related projects such as libsecp256k1), and is not to be confused with overall BWS Coin Network Protocol consensus changes.

-Whether a pull request is merged into PAI Coin Core rests with the project merge maintainers and ultimately the project lead.
+Whether a pull request is merged into BWS Coin Core rests with the project merge maintainers and ultimately the project lead.

 Maintainers will take into consideration if a patch is in line with the general